How to remove bias from job ads

 3. Get right to the point “SEEK analytics shows that anything over six selection criteria can be a turn off for female candidates,” says Laver.
 This is because on average, women don’t tend to apply for jobs unless they meet all the criteria, whereas men are happy to apply for a job when they meet only some of the criteria.
 Keeping your job ad concise and role-focused can help you attract quality candidates from a wider talent pool.

 4. Choose your adjectives wisely Some words are subconsciously more appealing to men or to women, without being obviously gender biased.
-“Job ads for sales and real estate, in particular, tend to include masculine language, like ‘competitive’,” Laver says.
-"But it’s easy to switch these words for ones that appeal to a wider group.
-For example, hiring someone with an ability to ‘connect’ with clients would still give you an edge over your competitors.”
-Laver says a 50:50 balance of masculine and feminine language is fine, but if you want to address a gender imbalance by attracting more women, include more feminine-themed words.
-Examples of masculine words include:
+"It’s easy to switch these words for ones that appeal to a wider group.
+For example, hiring someone with an ability to ‘connect’ with clients would still give you an edge over your competitors,” says Laver.
+If you’re unsure about your wording, you can also use artificial intelligence tools to refine your language and identify hidden bias.
+AI can analyse your job ad and suggest alternative phrasing to ensure it is inclusive, helping you reach a broader and more diverse candidate pool.

 5. Avoid a ‘wishlist’ Why do you want your candidates to have a Masters degree or to live locally?
 Is it vital to the role?
 Laver says biases often creep into job ad wishlists, so be careful what you wish for.
 “A customer service role may require a range of valuable skills, but is a university degree really necessary?” asks Laver.
 “There is a tendency to write job ads for ‘people like us’,” adds Laver.
 “It’s wise to reassess your wishlist to make sure you’re not excluding qualified candidates.”